meks77/CoronaOverflow/README.md

 ## Challenges we ran into

-**Teamwork:** Adapting to a Team that never worked together before this challenge.
+**Teamwork:** Adapting to a team that never worked together before this challenge.
 Some members even met (virtually) just before we wrote the first ideas down.

 **Coordinating frontend/backend:** Since our skillset split along those techological boundaries, we had to come up with a seamless integration of frontend and backend.
-That was a bit unusual for some of us, since we tend to work as fullstack Java developers.
+That was a bit unusual, since some of us tend to work as fullstack Java developers.

 ## Accomplishments that we are proud of

- A functional Mobile App and Backend built in two days.
+ A functional mobile app and backend built in two days.

- Quick Backend spinup times, fractions of a conventional Application Server.
-Allows for faster Development cycles.
+ Quick backend spinup times, fractions of a conventional application server.
+Allows for faster development cycles.

 ## What we learned